Internal Governance Procedure - 61.02.01

 Facilities Master Plan

 The facilities master plan establishes a framework for the physical growth and infrastructure on the campus for the foreseeable future.
 Based on projected enrollment growth and space needs, it is the foundation for recommendations on improvements to current buildings, proposed site locations for future buildings, and land use plans for the next 20 years.
 The vice president of administration and finance oversees a process to update the formal facilities master plan every five years.
-The master facilities plan is the basis for the college’s annual capital budget submission, which is reviewed by the facilities and sustainability unit and included in the strategic plan.
+The master facilities plan is the basis for the college’s annual capital budget submission, which is reviewed by the facilities and sustainability team and included in the strategic plan.

 Student Services Plan